Forgiveness in the Bible is described as the act of wiping off, pardoning, or abdicating a debt.

 Thomas A. Edison was working on a crazy contraption called a “light bulb,” and it took a whole team of men 24 straight hours to put just one together.

 The story goes that when Edison was finished with one light bulb, he gave it to a young boy – a helper – who nervously carried it up the stairs.
-Step by step he cautiously watched his hands, obviously frightened of dropping such a priceless piece of work.
+Step by step, he cautiously watched his hands, obviously frightened of dropping such a priceless piece of work.

-Finally, tired and ready for a break, Edison was ready to have his bulb carried up the stairs for another go at it.
+Finally, tired and ready for a break, Edison was prepared to have his bulb carried up the stairs for another go at it.
 But here’s the thing – he gave it to the same young boy who dropped the first one.
 That’s true forgiveness.

 The vignette is insightful as it tells us something about Peter.
-It is obvious that old peter has a conflict that’s chewing on his soul.
+It is evident that old Peter has a conflict that’s chewing on his soul.
 Jesus replies, “Peter, Peter… Not seven times, but seventy-seven times.”

 Forgiveness and the marital bond